 A Brief History of Time by Stephen Hawking is a New York Times Best Seller.
 It remained on the top position for more than 143 weeks, which is a record.
 And sold over 10 million copies globally in 20 years.

 In this book, Hawking talks about the universe, from the very beginning to the universe as we see it today.
-And he molds this very complicated science into a easy to digest language.
+And he molds this very complicated science into an easy to digest language.
 The only formula used is E=mC^2.
-If you want your astronomy journey full of thrills, ABHoT is undoubtedly a greatest astronomy book for beginners.
+If you want your astronomy journey full of thrills, ABHoT is undoubtedly the greatest astronomy book for beginners.